Kutyrev/CV/README.md

 ## 🔨 Projects
 ### SF projects
 * * *
 #### Rapid (September 2022 – February 2024).
-Main developer.
+Primary developer.
 Development of a logistic system based on the SF platform.

 In-house development of a new logistic solution based on the SF platform.
-Started as a freelancer, from 03/2022 continued to work as a full-time employee.
+Started as a freelancer, from 03/2023 continued to work as a full-time employee.

 *Stack: SF (LWC, Apex), AWS (Flow, Lambda (Python), cloud DB), Heroku.